hapax/hapax.github.io/assets/bus.md

 is $\lambda$.
 This reasoning is wrong, and rather unexpectedly, the expected wait time is $\lambda$.
-The goal of this post is to share a proof which does not require any integrals or formal probability theory at all, and makes the role of various assumptions manifest.
+The goal of this post is to give a proof which does not require any integrals or formal probability theory, and makes the role of assumptions manifest.

 #### The bus loop